Intefiqer: Attestations

-In Lower Nubia, Intefiqer is known from several rock inscriptions, showing that he was part of a military mission into this region.
+In Lower Nubia, Intefiqer (PD 146) is known from several rock inscriptions, showing that he was part of a military mission into this region.
 He appears in an inscription found at the Red Sea coast and in the so-called Reisner Papyrus.
 Two rock inscriptions in Lower Nubia mention him.
 They seem to indicate that he was involved in a military campaign into this region.
 The inscriptions are not dated, but other inscriptions in the region seem to indicate a military campaign in year 29 of Amenemhet I, which corresponds to the 9th year of Senusret I.

 At Wadi el-Hudi, Intefiqer is known from a stela dated to a year 20, reporting the bringing of amethyst.

 At Thebes, the Tomb of Senet (TT60), that of his mother Senet is located in Sheikh Abd el-Qurna in the Theban Necropolis, opposite Luxor.

 Burial

-At Lisht, Intefiqer was buried in a mastaba next to the pyramid of Amenemhet I.
+At Lisht, Intefiqer was buried in a mastaba next to the Pyramid of Amenemhet I.